Perovskite solar cell: Architectures

 After light absorption and the subsequent charge-generation, both negative and positive charge carrier are transported through the perovskite to charge selective contacts.
 Perovskite solar cells emerged from the field of dye-sensitized solar cells, so the sensitized architecture was that initially used, but over time it has become apparent that they function well, if not ultimately better, in a thin-film architecture.
 More recently, some researchers also successfully demonstrated the possibility of fabricating flexible devices with perovskites, which makes it more promising for flexible energy demand.
 Certainly, the aspect of UV-induced degradation in the sensitized architecture may be detrimental for the important aspect of long-term stability.

 There is another different class of architectures, in which the transparent electrode at the bottom acts as cathode by collecting the photogenerated p-type charge carriers.

+Perovskite solar cells are commonly classified as either n–i–p or p–i–n according to the order of the charge-selective layers around the intrinsic perovskite absorber.
+In n–i–p devices, an electron-transport layer is deposited beneath the perovskite and a hole-transport layer above it, whereas in p–i–n devices this sequence is reversed; both architectures are widely used, with p–i–n structures often favored for low-temperature processing and tandem integration.
+A further variant is the back-contact architecture, in which both selective contacts are patterned on the same side of the device so that charge extraction occurs laterally rather than through a conventional sandwich stack.
+Back-contact perovskite solar cells have been demonstrated in flexible groove-based micro-modules and, more recently, in roll-to-roll slot-die-coated modules, highlighting their potential as a manufacturing-compatible architecture.